SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 The actual output of the XSLT depends on configuration parameters that specify:

 * whether to use the _core_ or _extended_ GeoDCAT-AP profile;
+* whether coupled resources should be looked up
+* whether deprecated mappings must or much not be included
 * which spatial reference system to use for the geometry encoding of the bounding box (when available).
 * The HTTP URIs to be used for the metadata record and/or the described resource.